ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 {:layered #layered title="Layered Attester"}

-The very first Attesting Environment has to ensure the integrity of the (U)EFI / BIOS / Firmware that initially boots up a composite device (e.g., a cell phone).
-A hardware component, which effectively can encompasses immutable execution environments (static code Roots of Trust) and mutable execution environments (dynamic code Roots of Trusts), executes the very first Claim Collection.
+The very first Attesting Environment has to ensure the integrity of the (U)EFI / BIOS / Firmware [FIXME] that initially boots up a composite device (e.g., a cell phone).
 These Claims have to be stored securely.
 At this stage of the boot-cycle of a composite device, the Claims collected typically cannot be composed into Evidence.

 The very first Attesting Environment in this example can be a hardware component that is a Static Code Root of Trust.
 As in any other scenario, this hardware component is the first Attesting Environment.
 It collects a rather concise number of Claims about the Target Environment.
-The Target Environment in this example is the (U)EFI / BIOS / Firmware.
-After the boot sequence started, the Target Environment conducts the most important and defining feature of layered attestation:
+The Target Environment in this example is the (U)EFI / BIOS / Firmware [FIXME] After the boot sequence started, the Target Environment conducts the most important and defining feature of layered attestation:
 The successfully measured [comment: this is why Henk prefers 'measured' above 'collected'